martipk/py_texture_generator/README.md

 ### Download:
 Once the download buttton is pressed a prompt will appear to save the generate image (diffuse).
 After saving it you will get a second prompt to save the grid outline (grout), if you chose to generate one.

+## Real World Application
+Visual designers tend to waste a lot of time by having to manually create a grid and play around with the different images in the grid in order to generate pseudo-random looking textures.
+Using this app, they can import the single images, input the measurements of the desired output and click generate.
+If the randomized texture doesn't look right, it can be re-randomized via the seed.
+So essentially the visual designer can keep randomizing until they get a satisfactory arrangement of the textures.

 ## Installation